-Indians in Harris’ ancestral home wake up to her victory
+Firecrackers and prayers as Indians celebrate Harris’ win

 Inside the temple where people have been holding special prayers, Harris’ name is sculpted into a stone that lists public donations made to the temple in 2014, along with that of her grandfather who gave money decades ago.

 Harris’ late mother also was born in India, before moving to the U.S. at the age of 19 to study at the University of California.
-She married a Jamaican, and they named their daughter Kamala, Sanskrit for “lotus flower.”
+She married a Jamaican man, and they named their daughter Kamala, Sanskrit for “lotus flower.”

-India’s Prime Minister Narendra Modi in a tweet described Harris’ success as pathbreaking, and a matter of immense pride not just for her relatives but also for all Indian-Americans.
-“I am confident that the vibrant India-US ties will get even stronger with your support and leadership.”
+Indian Prime Minister Narendra Modi described Harris’ success as pathbreaking, and a matter of immense pride not just for her relatives but also for all Indian-Americans.
+“I am confident that the vibrant India-US ties will get even stronger with your support and leadership,” he tweeted.

 There has been both excitement — and some concern — over Biden’s choice of Harris as his running mate.